arifineu/susi-air-pilot-app-assessment/README.md

 - **Dark mode.** Tokens are already CSS custom properties, so a `[data-theme="dark"]` override would be ~30 lines of CSS.
 - **Real Susi Air logo variants.** We use the wordmark (240×60 PNG) as the only brand asset.
 A proper icon set (square app icon, monochrome version, etc.) would come from Susi Air's brand kit.
 - **Animated limit-card transitions.** When the chart toggle changes, the 4 LimitCards currently snap to new values.
 A tween would feel smoother.
 - **Stub `tap-a-date` modal.** The schedule page shows a placeholder modal ("Detail page coming soon") per brief.
 A real detail page would show that day's full duty log.
+The dashboard's new `DayFlightsModal` is the closest analog — a real component listing every leg for a day with prev/next + swipe nav across a 4-day window — but it's dashboard-only.
 - **Analytics.** No analytics on which toggle / page / cell is most used.
 Real version would have PostHog or Vercel Analytics.

 ---